elieserme/hackintosh/README.md

 - Download [Apple TimeCapsule Driver](https://raw.github.com/elieserme/hackintosh/main/util/windows11/AirPortSetup.exe) _(optional)_

 > **TimeCapsule on Windows:**
 To use TimeCapsule driver, first enable the **SMB 1.0/CIFS** on Windows (use the _**Turn Windows features on or off**_ dialog for this).
-The same apply if you have a Windows file server that will be accessed by a MacOS machine.
+The same apply if you have a Windows file server that will be accessed by a MacOS machine or vice-versa.

 To correct date and time, you need patch registry for **time sync** with MacOS, run **regedit as Administrator** and go to `HKEY_LOCAL_MACHINE` &gt; `SYSTEM` &gt; `CURRENTCONTROLSET` &gt; `CONTROL` &gt; `TIMEZONEINFORMATION` and add the property **RealTimeIsUniversal** with value **DWORD=1** _(or run **Command Prompt as Administrator** and execute the following command):_